Sank's Glossary of Linguistics

 COPY RAISING

-(Syntax) In syntax, copy raising is a kind of raising construction in which the raised element leaves a coreferential "copy" pronoun in the subordinate clause.
-Alternatively, the "copy" may appear in the matrix clause (as evidenced by verb agreement, for example) with the "copied" nominal remaining in the complement; see Blackfoot example below.
+1. (Syntax) A kind of raising construction in which the raised element leaves a coreferential copy pronoun in the subordinate clause.
+Alternatively, the copy may appear in the matrix clause (as evidenced by verb agreement, for example) with the copied nominal remaining in the complement; see the Blackfoot example below.

 1. English